-During the financial period, options were also issued to the Directors and Chief Executive Officer of Peninsula Ports Pty Ltd to acquire 806,000 ordinary shares in the capital of Peninsula Ports Pty Ltd at an option price between \$2.00 and \$3.00 per share.
-As at 30 June 2020, Peninsula Ports Pty Ltd has 250,000 vested ordinary share options outstanding and 1,556,000 ordinary share options outstanding which are yet to vest.
+Options were also issued to Directors and Chief Executive Officer of Peninsula Ports Pty Ltd to acquire 1,806,000 ordinary shares in the capital of Peninsula Ports Pty Ltd at an option price between \$2.00 and \$3.00 per share.
+As at 30 June 2021, Peninsula Ports Pty Ltd has 1,250,000 vested ordinary share options outstanding and 556,000 ordinary share options outstanding which are yet to vest.